 Along with a smooth stability in the air granted by its four propellers, the Syma X5C-1 Quadcopter also comes equipped with a 720p HD camera.
 This convenient addition makes the X5C one of the most affordable cheap drones with camera attachments.
-Wildly popular with beginners, it is also a great gift for parents to give an especially interested young one, and not break the bank at the same time.
+Wildly popular with beginners, and drones for kids are also a great gift for parents to give them and not break the bank at the same time.

 With a size small enough to make it good for flying inside or outside, this affordable quadcopter also comes with a light attachment, which also makes it a great drone for flying at night.
 The downside to all of these attachments, however, is that the Syma X5C Quadcopter has a relatively short battery life.
 It can be flown for up to seven minutes before needing to be charged again, but spare batteries can be purchased and precharged, so that you'll never need to wait.
 Due to the popularity of this drone spare parts and accessories can be easy to come by.

 When taking all of the specifications of the Smya X5C1 Quadcopter in mind, it is a drone best suited for the true beginner as a good starting drone.
 It can also be for those interested in experimenting with some light photography, or casual indoor or night flying.
 Other than the short battery life, this drone has it all, and remains one of the best drones for anyone interested in seeing just what drones are all about.
-The Syma X5C-1 is the best drone under 100 with a camera in our opinion.
-The Syma is an excellent drone to learn to fly.
+The Syma X5C-1 a great starter drone with a camera in our opinion.
+The Syma is also an excellent drone to learn to fly.

 Check out the video below for a quick overview on the Syma X5C-1

-While it may be slightly more expensive than some of the drones we've already looked at, the Yanni Syma X5UW is quite possibly the best drone under 100 currently on the market.
-As one of the few cheaper drones with FPV capabilities, the Yanni by Syma is a great drone for the tech junkie and VR enthusiast alike.
+While it may be slightly more expensive than the previous drone we've already looked at, the Yanni Syma X5UW is quite possibly a top beginner drone currently on the market.
+As one of the few cheap drones with FPV capabilities, the Yanni by Syma is a great drone for the tech junkie and VR enthusiast alike.
 With its downloadable app, "SYMA GO", flying is both simple and fun.
 By drawing a route on the screen with your fingertips, the drone's autopilot will read it and follow the given path.
 This is possibly one of the best features of the Yanni Syma, as it is a drone that can be flown without the aid of a transmitter.

 Check out the video below for a quick overview on the Yanni Syma X5UW

-Another one of the best quadcopters under 100 with the beginner in mind, the UDI 818A HD Drone is electric powered, radio controlled, and equipped with six gyroscopes for stabilization.
+Another one of the great drone on this list with the beginner in mind, the UDI 818A HD Drone is electric powered, radio controlled, and equipped with six gyroscopes for stabilization.
 Although it can take a decent beating, it is recommended that this drone not be flown above asphalt or concrete, as it is still made of plastic, and can break if improperly used.